-Children, Youth and Development explores the varied ways in which global processes in the form of development policies, economic and cultural globalization, and international agreements combine with more locally specific practices to shape the lives of young people living in the poorer regions of the world.
+The new updated edition of Children, Youth and Development explores the varied ways in which global processes in the form of development policies, economic and cultural globalisation, and international agreements interact with more locally specific practices to shape the lives of young people living in the poorer regions of the world.
 It examines these processes, and the effects they have on young people’s lives, in relation to developing theoretical approaches to the study of children and youth.

-The book has been updated to take account of significant changes in the contexts in which poor children grow up, notably the financial crisis and changing development policy environment, as well as recent theoretical developments.
-It is aimed at students on higher level undergraduate and postgraduate courses, as well as researchers who are unfamiliar with this area of research and practitioners in organizations working to ameliorate the lives of children in Third World countries.
-It introduces material and concepts to readers in a very accessible way and each chapter employs features such as boxed case studies, summaries of key ideas, discussion questions and guides to further resources.
-These features will be fully updated in the new edition.
+This edition has been updated to take account of significant changes in the contexts in which poor children grow up, notably the financial crisis and changing development policy environment, as well as recent theoretical developments.
+It is aimed at students on higher level undergraduate and postgraduate courses, as well as researchers who are unfamiliar with this area of research and practitioners in organisations working to ameliorate the lives of children in majority world countries.

 'An excellent and welcome overview of the diversity of children and young people's experiences in Africa, Asia and Latin America.
 Children, Youth and Development is a comprehensive, accessible and timely text.' – Samantha Punch, University of Stirling, UK